National Grid plan: 'We should earn £10 by turning everything off'

 And currently some providers are only inviting a proportion of their customers to take part.

-However, if you have not been invited by your supplier, or your supplier has not signed up to the scheme, Loop, which is a company registered with the National Grid scheme, can provide the service to you.
+However, if you have not been invited by your supplier, or your supplier has not signed up, Loop, which is a company registered with the National Grid scheme, can provide the service to you.

 The company offers people a free app which links to their smart meter with the aim of helping them understand electricity use and provide ways to use less.